ara-software/cvmfs/ara.opensciencegrid.org/trunk/README.md

-# ara.opensciencegrid.org/trunk
+# ara.opensciencegrid.org/v2.0.0

-Static files for the trunk version of ARA software.
+Static files for version 2.0.0 of the ARA software.

+## Version information

+This version of the ARA software that was frozen in Aug 2020 before we added python3 to the cvmfs installation.
+Therefore, it has ROOT6, but does not support pyroot.

 ## Contents